Mujung/ModelMariner/README.md

 | **Compilation** | Applying a policy to the frontier to pick one winner per task, then replaying recorded traces to measure what that choice actually delivers. |
 | **Explanation** | The human-readable "why": margins, score components, replayed evidence, and the exact constraint each rejected model tripped over. |

+### The fleet

+The bundled synthetic corpus sails five vessels, each a caricature of a real trade-off you will recognize:

+- **`harbor-nano`** — the dinghy.
+Cheapest and fastest, but its quality founders on hard generative work.
+- **`harbor-mini`** — the sloop.
+A superb all-rounder that wins most cost-sensitive routes.
+- **`clipper-pro`** — the clipper.
+Fast *and* accurate, at a real price.
+- **`galleon-max`** — the galleon.
+Top quality, heaviest cost and latency.
+- **`lighthouse-local`** — the on-prem lighthouse.
+Modest metrics, but the *only* vessel cleared to carry restricted cargo without leaving harbor.

+No single vessel wins everywhere.
+That is by design — a router with an obvious answer is not worth compiling.

+---